La Unión Tepito: Activities

 On 5 November 2020, the remains of two minors who were dismembered, whose remains were abandoned in boxes moved in a "little devil", were abandoned.
 The victims, named Yair (12 years old) and Héctor Efraín (14 years old), were last seen outside the neighborhood where they lived, on Tuesday, 27 October.
 The head of government Claudia Sheinbaum confirmed that arrests had been made in the case of dismembered children in the Historic Center.
 The murder was later confirmed to be related to drug dealing, shocking the public given the age of the victims and the brutality of the execution.
 It is also known that La Unión uses minors to perpetrate criminal activities, such as the case of Dyron Alejandro, a 16-year-old minor who, after serving a sentence in a juvenile correctional facility for armed robbery was shot to death along with his partner, also a member of the cartel.

 In early March 2021, the authorities transferred several members of La Unión and the Tláhuac Cartel to different federal prisons around the country, according to experts, due to the inability of the authorities to control the members of these organizations in the same prison.
 On 10 March 2021, Alexis Martínez alias "El Alexis", a member of La Unión Tepito and a well-known bank card cloner, was assassinated by a hitman who disguised himself as a food delivery man in Zapopan, Jalisco.
 The attack also left an unidentified person injured.

 On 17 February 2022, the Secretary of Citizen Security of Mexico City, Omar García Harfuch, mentioned in a press release that the authorities confirmed the arrest of 64 members of La Unión Tepito, registering most of the arrests in Cuauhtémoc and Venustiano Carranza.
 The head of security affirmed that the criminal organization is weakened, operating as a group of cells and not as an organized cartel.
 Among those detained for the operations carried out by the authorities was Giovanni N alias "El Chicharo", leader of a cell of the group.

+In January 2025, the organization was officially declared a terrorist organization by the United States government.